faithdanielszn/fowsniff-tryhackme-challemge/README.md

 - **Social Mirrors**: Often reproduce removed content and sometimes include added metadata (timestamps, usernames) that help reconstruct timelines.

 Using both increases confidence in recovered data and provides redundancy.

+## Step 5 — Dehashing MD5 Credentials

+I found a list of usernames and passwords stored as MD5 hashes in the recovered files.
+I used an online MD5 de-hashing service to recover plaintext values and saved the results into separate files for usernames and passwords.

+### What I Found
+- A file (or snippet) containing username and password MD5 hashes.
+- Hashes were clearly labelled or paired in the recovered content.

+## Step 6 POP3 — brute-force (Metasploit)

+I searched Metasploit for POP3 modules, selected the appropriate scanner, set the target and my wordlists, and ran the module to test the dehashed credentials.

+### Goal
+- Test recovered/dehashed credentials against the target POP3 service to verify validity and identify valid logins.

+### Tools
+- `msfconsole` (Metasploit Framework)
+- Wordlists for usernames and passwords (e.g. `users.txt`, `passwords.txt`)

+## Step 7 — POP3 Access — Validated Credentials & Manual Connection

+During credential validation I confirmed a successful authentication for account **`seina`** with password **`scoobydoo2`** (discovered during the Metasploit scan).
+I used those credentials to manually connect to the target POP3 service using `nc`, specifying the company IP and the POP3 port discovered in our Nmap reconnaissance.

+---

+### What I did (concise)
+1. Verified Metasploit-reported successful login for `seina` → `scoobydoo2`.
+2. Reproduced the login manually to capture session banner, server responses, and to verify mailbox access.
+3. Connection was made with `nc` (netcat) to the company IP and the POP3 port discovered in the Nmap scan.

+---
+## Step 8 — Mailbox Intelligence → SSH Pivot

+I reviewed Seina’s mailbox and found a temporary password in one message.
+In a second message, a colleague’s casual comment (a nonchalant remark referencing “stones” in the thread) indicated the colleague had not followed the IT security instructions to change the temporary password after the breach.
+That suggested the temporary password might still be valid for the colleague’s account.

+Using that insight I attempted to reuse the temporary password and successfully accessed the colleague’s account over SSH from my attacking machine.